EvictionLab/eviction-lab-website/content/weekly-reports/richmond-va.md

 When you toggle the figure to see data relative to average, comparisons are being drawn—within the same set of neighborhoods defined by racial/ethnic majority—between filings in 2020 and average filings in 2012–2016.

 1. Average eviction filings taken from Eviction Lab data for 2012–2015
-2. Partial filings for April, as of April 25
+2. Partial filings for May, as of May 9

 {{%/ report_chart %}}